Everything You Need to Know About Carnaval

 Where to eat in the Mission District?

 While you can polish off a burrito at one of the local taquerias, the Mission District also has its fair share of Michelin star winners and new hot spots with more sophisticated fare.
 And if you're still hungry check out these suggestions: Guide to Eating in San Francisco's Mission District Bite by Glorious Bite.

 What to see in the Mission District?

 In addition to the historic Mission Dolores, one of 21 missions established throughout California, there are hundreds of colorful murals throughout the neighborhood.
 A few blocks to the west, Valencia Street offers eclectic shopping and a crop of new restaurants.
 A number of dance organizations are based in the Mission including Joe Goode Performance Group and ODC Dance Commons.
 Other cultural attractions include Brava Theater Center, Creativity Explored, The Marsh and Z Space.

 Public transit options to Carnaval include Bay Area Rapid Transit (BART) stops at its 16th and 24th Street stations.
 Muni buses in the area include 9, 12, 14, 22, 27, 33, 48, 49 and 67; for schedules and information visit 511.org.
 Street closures near the festival and parade route will be in effect.
 Public parking is available at the Mission-Bartlett Garage, 3255 21st St., and 16th and Hoff Garage, 42 Hoff St. Parking may be limited on festival weekends.
 Use Lyft or Uber and easily call a car to get to and from the Mission right from your smartphone.

-Wild SF and The Real SF (as part of its day-long tour) offer walking tours of the Mission.
-Dandyhorse San Francisco Bike Tours & Rental offers a 4.5-hour tour of the Mission, its food and its famous murals.
+Wild SF offers a walking tour of the Mission, and Dandyhorse San Francisco Bike Tours & Rental offers a 4.5-hour tour of the Mission, its food and its famous murals.
 Free guided tours of the Mission are offered by City Guides.
-Precita Eyes Mural Arts and Visitors Center offers mural walks on weekends; customized tours are available by appointment.
+Precita Eyes Mural Arts and Visitors Center has mural walks on weekends; customized tours are available by appointment.

 More Reasons to Come